husam79/whatsapp-sender/readme.md

 If you prefer to work with Google Chrome, then you can find the following page: https://sites.google.com/a/chromium.org/chromedriver/downloads

-After you download the driver, unzip it, then copy the driver app in the currend directory of the script.
+After you download the driver, unzip it, then copy the driver app into the current directory of the script.

 Good luck!